100 Greatest Works of Art of All Time Book

 same fourth dimension it is equally if this subdued, stake grey mist had netted and so much light that

-twenty.
+brighter strands remain in it even when it has become quite blackness and velvety." twenty.
 Franz Kafka The Trial "It is not necessary to accept everything as truthful, one must only take it as

+necessary."
 21. James Joyce Ulysses "History, said Stephen, is a nightmare from which I am trying to awake."
 22. Gustave Flaubert Madame Bovary "She repeated to herself, "I have a lover!
 I have a lover!" and the thought gave

 her a delicious thrill, as though she were start a 2nd puberty.
 At terminal